aniketniet/JWT-Authentication-node-js-express/README.md

 ### Installation

-1. Clone the repository using the command `git clone https://github.com/your-username/jwt-auth-example.git`
+1. Clone the repository using the command `git clone (https://github.com/aniketniet/JWT-Authentication-node-js-express.git)`
-2. Navigate to the project directory using the command `cd jwt-auth-example`
-3. Install the required dependencies using the command `npm install`
+2. Install the required dependencies using the command `npm install`

 ### Running the Application